 Injection of stem cells to help protect or repair damaged nerve cells

 Neural precursor cells from the brain and spinal cord are being investigated in animals as a tool for supporting damaged tissues in the brain.
-A study using rats, in which neural precursor cells were injected into the brain after an injury, found that the injected cells released chemicals that helped damaged nerve cells to survive.
-Permanent damage to nerve cells could be prevented because the injected precursor cells had protective properties, helping prevent the loss of specialised brain cells called oligodendrocytes and neurons.
+A study using rats, in which neural precursor cells were injected into the brain after an injury, found that the injected cells released chemicals that helped to lessen the extent of damage to neurons and specialised brain cells called oligodendrocytes as well as help damaged nerve cells survive.
 These early findings are now under further investigation.

 Developing drugs to target the stem cells already present in the brain

-Our brains contain stem cells capable of making the nerve cells of the brain.
-A possible route for treating cerebral palsy would be to develop drugs to encourage a patient’s own stem cells to become more active and to repair damaged tissue.
+Our brains naturally contain stem cells capable of making neurons and the many other cells that make up the brain.
+Another possible route for treating cerebral palsy is to develop drugs that encourage a patient’s own stem cells to become more active, create new cells and repair damaged areas in the brain.
 Researchers hope studies on brain stem cells and nerve cells in the lab will help identify the kinds of drugs that could be useful for this purpose.